-Amanda L. Thompson, Ph.D., Associate Chair and Associate Professor, Anthropology
+Amanda L. Thompson, Ph.D., Professor, Anthropology

 Amanda Thompson is a human biologist specializing in human growth and nutrition.
 She focuses on the biological pathways linking early life social, behavioral and physical environments to health outcomes across a range of national and international settings, including North Carolina, China, and Ecuador.
 She is particularly interested in how early life nutrition and environmental exposures shape the development of obesity and chronic disease.